 5 flights (longest 6 hours with connection), 3 road journeys (longest 8 hours), 2 rail journeys (longest 3.5 hours).
-The journey from Puno to Cusco is by road.
-If you would prefer to travel by train please contact one of our consultants for further information.

 On this journey we use superior mid-range hotels.